achalkagwad/achalkagwad/README.md

 - Strategic Thinking For Growth and Revenue

 ### Business and People Handling Traits:
-- Customer/Relationship Oriented-Part of Solution rather than part of Problem, Start with Why Approach
+- Efficient Stakeholder management.
+Customer/Relationship Oriented-Part of Solution rather than part of Problem, Start with Why Approach
 - Decentralized management by trusting people, vision focused.
 - Strong Communicator and negotiator: Listening, Speaking, Reading, Writing
 - Proactive, Begin with End in Mind, Organised and long term strategic thinking, Think Win-Win and Synergize